Blog

 • Inspectors skip steps under time pressure, with no system flag to catch it

-• Damage goes undocumented because there are photos attached to it
+• Damage goes undocumented because there are no photos attached to the inspection record

-• Completed forms sit in the stacks waiting to be entered manually into the systems
+• Completed forms sit in stacks waiting to be entered manually into downstream systems

-• OEM managers don't have a real-time view into inspection status across facilities
+• OEM managers have no real-time view of inspection status across facilities

-• Disputes between OEM, port, and dealer over pre-existing damage have no documented evidence.
-The claim gets paid because the cost of investigation exceeds the cost of settlement.
+• Disputes between OEM, port, and dealer over pre-existing damage have no documentary evidence the claim gets paid because the cost of investigation exceeds the cost of settlement

 These problems are not edge cases; they are patterns.
 According to a 2023 dealer survey cited by F&I Magazine, nearly 60% of dealerships reported a 17% increase in warranty claim volume compared to 2020, and warranty claim processing costs rose 28% in the same period.
 A portion of that cost traces back to defects that were either missed at PDI or not documented correctly to resolve disputes without lengthy investigation.

 At the OEM level, warranty costs are enormous.
 Ford spent $5.83 billion on warranty claims in 2024, a 22% increase from 2023.
-Not all of that is PDI-related; however, any undetected and undocumented pre-delivery defect that becomes a dealer or customer claim adds directly to that cost.
+Not all of that is PDI-related.
+But any undetected and undocumented pre-delivery defect that becomes a dealer or customer claim adds directly to that number.

-• Photo & Video Documentation at the Point of Inspection
+Photo and Video Documentation at the Point of Inspection

 Every digital inspection is logged to a specific user with a timestamp, device ID, and inspection duration.
 If an issue was noted and not escalated, the system records it.
 If the same defect type appears repeatedly on vehicles inspected by the same technician, the data makes that pattern visible.
 This audit trail is something paper cannot produce.
 For OEM quality directors who need to hold facilities and vendor partners to a standard, it is the difference between knowing there is a problem and being able to prove where it starts.